studywysc/studywysc.github.io/README.md

 <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc-sa/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/">Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License</a>.

 While Wysc is open source, our intentions are for users to use our assets to inspire your own creations.
-Any work created using the resources here that may cause confusion for users between your product and Wysc's will be considered a breach of copyright.
+Any work created using the resources here that may cause confusion for users between your product and Wysc's, and does not properly attribute, will be considered a breach of copyright.
 [Read more &gt;](https://gitnisyl.github.io/wysc/docs/about/brand)